Israel-Beni/Fotomat/README.md

 # Fotomat

-It is a block webpage for photography.
+It is a blog webpage for photography.

 ## Table of Contents